kyoran/HSBMAS/README.md

     <b>(1)</b>
 </div>

-HSBMAS is a fully decentralized framework of the multi-agent system for consensus seeking.
+In this paper, we propose is a fully decentralized framework (*HSBMAS*) of multi-agent system for consensus seeking.
 The framework can control the convergence evolution with hierarchical features of the network topology by only referring to local one-hop and two-hop neighbors' state.
 Notably, the proposed framework runs in a distributed and synchronous fashion.
 The diagram of our framework is shown as

 <div align=center>
     <img src="https://github.com/kyoran/HSBMAS/blob/main/example/diagram.gif" width="40%">